nickolasddiaz/NickolasDiaz-Text-Editor/README.md

 Cursor Position Tracking: Each command stores the cursor position after its execution, allowing for accurate cursor placement during undo/redo operations.

-This implementation allows for complex undo/redo operations, maintaining the exact state of the document at each step and providing a seamless user experience.